chihduo/chihduo.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Assistant Professor in the Department of Management Information Systems at National Chengchi University (NCCU) in Taiwan.
+I'm an Assistant Professor with the Department of Management Information Systems at National Chengchi University (NCCU) in Taiwan.
 Before my journey at NCCU, I had the opportunity to work as a postdoctoral researcher at Rheinland-Pfälzische Technische Universität Kaiserslautern-Landau (RPTU) in Germany.
 I earned my DPhil/PhD from the University of Oxford and completed my MSc and BSc at National Taiwan University.

 Research Interests
 -----